Miloš Ković: Biography

+Views

 In March 2022, Ković was returned from the border by the Bosnian authorities on his way to a lecture in East Sarajevo, based on the assessment that he was a "threat to the security of BiH."
+Soume sources have claimed that Ković advocates strengthening of the Russian and Chinese influence in the Balkans and promotes anti-Western and anti-NATO rhetoric.

 In April 2022, Ković signed a petition calling for Serbia not to impose sanctions on Russia after it invaded Ukraine.

-Ković advocates strengthening of the Russian and Chinese influence in the Balkans and promotes anti-Western and anti-NATO rhetoric.